GaxZE/tryhackme-notes/advent-of-cyber/day7.md

 This was done with: `-p 1-1000` as the flag.

 ## What is the name of the OS of the host?
 Interestingly no exact matches of the OS was found on my nmap scan.
 But it did print out "aggressive OS guesses" of which Linux was 91%.
+But when running the port scan on `-p 1-1000` I was able to notice the OS.

 ## What version of SSH is running?
 Nmap printed these results.